 Hilaire Belloc was a great walker who travelled extensively.
 The Path to Rome (1902) followed his pilgrimage across the Alps from central France to Rome.
 The Old Road, published in 1904 and recognised as a classic in both literature and travel writing, recalls another pilgrimage- from Canterbury to Winchester via the Pilgrims Way.
 This ancient route is possibly the oldest of the longer pedestrian trails in Kent, however the rough route that tracks across the county today certainly predates the Christian Pilgrim.
 The Pilgrims Way follows the foot of the downs while the North Downs Way frequently takes the higher ground, though the two are coincident for many miles.
 Chaucer’s Pilgrims took this path from Southwark to Canterbury, but of course, Canterbury Tales is a work of fiction.

 In contrast to the popular and well known longer trails.
 Some longer routes across the county and even extending beyond its boudaries have received scant attention.
 The Saxon Shore Way is just such a trail.
 Originaly 140 miles and subsequently extended to 163 miles in length and tracing the old saxon shoreline of the county before it was dramatically altered by both accretion and erosion over the centuries, this trail attracted few written guides.
 Bea Cowan, who also authored Along and Around the High Weald Walk for Kent County Council (shown above), wrote an official guide published by Arum Press but that has long disappeared.
-The author Alan Sillitoe added to the published account but there remains a suspician that he never even visited much of the route.
-So much for guide books from authoraties on the subject.
+The author Alan Sillitoe added to the published account but there remains a suspicion that he never even visited much of the route.
+So much for guide books from authoritative writers.

 The England Coast Path